 How to watch Joe Biden's inauguration

 "CBS This Morning" will kick things off at 7 a.m.
 ET.
-"CBS Evening News" anchor and managing editor Norah O'Donnell will then lead CBS News' special coverage from Washington on the CBS television networks beginning at 9 a.m.
+"CBS Evening News" anchor and managing editor Norah O'Donnell will then lead CBS News' special coverage from Washington on the CBS Television Network beginning at 9 a.m.
 ET.
-She will be joined by "Face the Nation" moderator Margaret Brennan, CBS News chief Washington correspondent Major Garrett, CBS News chief Congressional correspondent Nancy Cordes, CBS News senior political analyst and "60 Minutes" contributor John Dickerson and CBS News political correspondent Ed O'Keefe, who has covered Mr. Biden for two years.
+She will be joined by "Face the Nation" moderator Margaret Brennan, CBS News chief Washington correspondent Major Garrett, CBS News chief congressional correspondent Nancy Cordes, CBS News senior political analyst and "60 Minutes" contributor John Dickerson and CBS News political correspondent Ed O'Keefe, who has covered Mr. Biden for two years.

 There will be a 30-minute special titled "One Nation: Indivisible" airing at 8 p.m. on CBS broadcast stations.